 BFD echo mode

-For a given peering relationship between 128T routers, the following settings are available:
+For a given peering relationship between SSR routers, the following settings are available:

 Asynchronous Control Mode

-The following BFD settings influence how a 128T uses async mode messages:
+The following BFD settings influence how an SSR uses async mode messages:

-These settings are used in a negotiation between two 128T peers.
+These settings are used in a negotiation between two SSR peers over a given peer path.
 They are used in determining precisely when each router should send, and expect to receive async control mode messages.
 They are also used in determining the length of time that must pass without receiving messages from a peer, before that peer is deemed to be "down."

-The below setting on a 128T router communicates to its peer how often (in milliseconds) the router wishes to transmit BFD async mode packets:
+The below setting on an SSR router communicates to its peer how often (in milliseconds) the router wishes to transmit BFD async mode packets:

 In other words, "I'd like to send to you at this interval."

-The below setting on a 128T router communicates to it's peer the minimum interval (in milliseconds) between BFD async mode packets that it is capable of receiving:
+The below setting on an SSR router communicates to its peer the minimum interval (in milliseconds) between BFD async mode packets that it is capable of receiving:

 In other words, "don't send to me at less than this interval."